harrislapiroff/chromamine.com/src/posts/notes-on-upgrading-to-eleventy-3.0.md

 #     url: TBD
 ---

-This blog is now running on Eleventy 3.0, which was released [last month](https://www.11ty.dev/blog/eleventy-v3/).
-The process took me a few hours over the course of two evenings and I took a few notes on my upgrade process for posterity.
-This probably isn't an interesting blog post for hardly anyone – but if you have any of the same 11ty concerns I do, you may find a solution in here.
+My blog is now running on Eleventy 3.0, which was released last month.
+The upgrade process took me a few hours split over two evenings and I took a few notes.
+This probably isn’t an interesting write up for hardly anyone – but if you have any of the same 11ty concerns I do, you may find a solution in here.

-* The [Upgrade Helper docs][] got me much of the way there, including reminding me what the command even is for upgrading a node dependency a major version, which I struggled with initially 😅
+* I started out by following the instructions in the excellent [Upgrade Helper docs][].

   [Upgrade Helper docs]: https://www.11ty.dev/docs/plugins/upgrade-help/

-* Actually when I tried to install the Upgrade Helper plugin, I got a dependency conflict with `eleventy-sass`:
+* When I tried to install the Upgrade Helper plugin, I got a dependency conflict with `eleventy-sass`:

   ```
   npm ERR! code ERESOLVE